Carl-Maxwell/Nigh-Sooth/readme.md

 # Nigh Sooth
-Nigh Sooth is a game engine project I'm making from scratch (as much as I can).
+Nigh Sooth is a game engine project.
 I'm working on it as a way of learning about game engine programming.

-It uses glfw & stb_image, but hopefully won't have other dependencies.
+It uses glfw, glew, & stb_image, but I'm trying to avoid using external libraries as much as I can.
 It wasn't going to use the standard library (implementing basic functionality is helpful for learning purposes), but has ended up depending on more and more of it (std::function, std::initializer_list, etc).
 I hope to go back and implement that stuff properly from scratch in the future and I'm trying to limit how far that stuff reaches into the codebase.

-All the code in this repo is in the public domain, excepting any submodules, and the premake/ folder which contains the premake exe & license file.
+This project is in the public domain, I've included license.txt files in each of the source code folders specifying that.
+The libraries (the /vendor/ folders, premake folder, etc) are obviously their own various licenses.

 I plan for the project to be broken up into various sub projects: